What Is Mindfulness

 Practicing Mindfulness Daily

-There are many ways you can integrate mindfulness practices into your life.
-We talked about mindfulness meditation as one of them, and the other is eating mindfully.
-Mindful eating is one way to practice mindfulness because you can take a moment and savor the food in your mouth.
-This can also reduce stress because you do not force yourself to rush through your lunch or things of that nature.
-Mindful eating can help you nurture your body in the way it needs.
-It’s essential to do any type of meditation you can if you wish to practice mindfulness.
+There are many ways you can integrate mindfulness practices into your everyday life.
+We talked about mindfulness meditation as one of them, and another may be eating mindfully.
+Mindful eating is one way to practice mindfulness because you can take a moment, savor the food in your mouth and become aware of how the food makes you feel with all of your senses.
+Mindful eating may reduce stress because you do not force yourself to rush through your lunch or place judgment on what you're eating.
+Mindful eating can help you nurture your body and mind in ways they need.

 Mindfulness And Therapy